A Day in Athens

-Pro Tip #3: Before you leave the Acropolis, make sure you’ve seen every single thing you wanted to see – because once you exit you cannot re-enter unless you pay.
+Pro Tip #3: Before you leave the Acropolis, make sure you’ve seen every single thing you wanted to see – because once you exit you cannot re-enter without paying again.

 While walking throughout the city we came across The Arch of Hadrian.
-Just under the archway you can spot the Acropolis hill back in the distance.
+Just under the archway you can spot the Acropolis hill.

-The Arch of Hadrian is located right before the entrance to see the Temple of Zeus.
-Be warned, it does NOT look like Disney’s Hercules – to my disappointment 🙁 though it is still stunning.
+The Arch of Hadrian stands right before the entrance to see the Temple of Zeus.
+Be warned, it does NOT look like Disney’s Hercules depiction.

-Pro Tip #4: EU students can see The Temple of Zeus for FREE!
+Pro Tip #4: EU students can visit The Temple of Zeus for FREE!

 A short ten-minute walk from the Temple of Zeus, we came across THE Olympic Stadium of Greece.
-It was pretty cool to see an Olympic Stadium, but of all places, in Greece.
-Sadly, this was not free to enter for EU students, BUT you did get a discount.
+It was pretty cool to see an Olympic Stadium, but of all places in Greece.
+This however was not free to enter for EU students, but you did get a discount.
 I believe a ticket was about €5.
-We opted to just view it from the outside.
+We opted to just view it from the outside and skip the tour.

 The Good Eats

 At this point, it was approaching 3 o clock, and we were starving as we hadn’t eaten since breakfast.

 We settled on ATITAMOS for lunch, they had great reviews on trip advisor, offered authentic Greek food, and spoke English.
 They did not disappoint, the food was delicious, affordable and the staff extremely friendly.
 They gave us free samples of some sort of alcohol (that ended up being pawned off to James) and free dessert tasters – score!